Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

   dictionary whose keys are HTTP method names (GET, POST, PUT, etc.).
   The values in the dictionary can be any of the preceding three ``permission_required`` options, or ``None``, which indicates that requests for the given HTTP method are always permitted.
+This facility be useful for cases where it's desirable for unpermissioned users to be able to access the forms to perform particular actions, even if the actions then subsequently fail when form data is POSTed.
+  For example, you might want to allow any user to access the form for creation of new entities, and for permissioning only to be applied at the point where the user submits the form and the object is to be created.
+An example is presented below.

 Some examples should make this clearer.
 Suppose that we have a ``ListCreateView`` which provides list of ``Board`` entities via GET